Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Ising Model

 \subsection{Dynamics in Small Systems}

 Here, we show dynamics for the magnetisation $\braket{\bar{J}_{z}} = \braket{J_{z}}/j$ for small $j$ values in A2A-Ising Trotterisation.
-Figure~\ref{AppFig:9_A2AIsingDynamical} shows that the threshold gets sharper as the dynamics start to show quantum chaotic characteristics, namely the destruction of (quasi)periodicity, beyond the threshold.
-Even though the approximate threshold position is still clear for any system size in Fig.~\ref{AppFig:9_A2AIsingDynamical}, it is a smooth transition when the system is still (quasi)periodic beyond the threshold, and it gets sharper only when the (quasi)periodicity is destroyed for sufficiently large $j$ values.
-In Fig.~\ref{AppFig:9_A2AIsingDynamical}, we observe that the sharp threshold and signatures of quantum chaotic dynamics start to appear for $j \geq 4$, and this observation is consistent with our $\XsqRMT$ analysis in the main text, which shows $\XsqRMT \leq 1$ for $j \geq 4$.
+Figure~\ref{AppFig:11_A2AIsingDynamical} shows that the threshold gets sharper as the dynamics start to show the characteristic quantum chaos signature of destruction of quasiperiodicity beyond the threshold.
+Even though a distinct change in behaviour at the approximate threshold position is still clear for any system size in Fig.~\ref{AppFig:11_A2AIsingDynamical}, the transition remains smooth at system sizes where quasiperiodicity still seems apparent beyond the threshold, and it gets sharper only for sufficiently large $j$ values, when visually identifiable quasiperiodicity after the threshold no longer appears to be observable.
+In Fig.~\ref{AppFig:11_A2AIsingDynamical}, we observe that the sudden threshold and collapse of obvious visual quasiperiodicity start to appear for $j \geq 4$, at the same size a $\XsqRMT$ analysis showing $\XsqRMT \sim 1$ (see main text) starts to allow reliable conclusions to be drawn about agreement with RMT predictions.